rtCamp/Frappe-Manager/docs/commands/switch.md

 ## `fm switch`

 Switch a bench to an existing image tag (no bake).
-Rolling (blue-green) web swap when eligible, else recreate-swap.
+Rolling web swap when eligible, else recreate-swap.

 **Usage**: